 About the Scholarship

-The Icelandic Ministry of Education, Science & Culture awards annually a number of scholarships for foreign students to study in the BA programme for Icelandic as a Second Language at the University of Iceland in Reykjavík.
+The Icelandic Ministry of Culture and Business Affairs awards annually a number of scholarships for foreign students to study in the BA programme for Icelandic as a Second Language at the University of Iceland in Reykjavík.
 The scholarship program is administrated by the Árni Magnússon Institute for Icelandic Studies.
 Approximately 14 scholarships are awarded for the period from September 1 to May 31 each year.

 The scholarships are intended for students of modern Icelandic who have completed at least one year of university study in humanities.
 In addition, students must demonstrate a basic knowledge of Icelandic to satisfy the entry requirements for BA studies in Icelandic as a Second Language (i.e., a knowledge of Icelandic equivalent to the skills acquired by completing Icelandic Online 1 and Icelandic Online 2, both of which are self-study courses offered free online).
 Preference will, as a rule, be given to candidates under 35 years of age.